 C. Expecting (or demanding) instant replies

-The problems start if you get whiny or complain that they don’t reply quick enough.
-That signals to the other person that you’re needy or very demanding which is a big turn off.
+The problems start if you get whiny or complain that they don’t reply quickly enough.
+That signals to the other person that you’re needy or very demanding which is a big turn-off.
 It shouldn’t feel like a chore to reply quickly just to avoid conflict.

 If you feel anxious that someone isn’t replying, take a step back and focus on other people in your life.

 When you’re trying to make friends online, it’s normal to ask if people want to meet up pretty quickly.
 So never be afraid to ask.
 But if you get a no or a maybe, take a step back and forget about meeting up for a while.

 It can often be better to step back and not push the issue.
 Let your friend develop more of a desire to meet up with you first.
 Let them take some initiative (even if it takes time).